a2iEditing/RNAEditingIndexer/README.md

 #### Alignments
 The input directory containing alignemnt (BAM) files.
 The directory can be nested (i.e. folders within folders), the program looks for the BAM files recursively.
-**Note: alignment should be unique** (non-unique alignemt may create unpredicted, algorithm dependant, biases)
+**Note: alignment should be unique.** (non-unique alignemt may create unpredicted, algorithm dependent, biases)

 #### Genome and Annotations
-You can use any of the built-in genomes (and thier corresponding annotations) without providing any additional paramters (using the _--genome_ option).
+You can use any of the built-in genomes (and their corresponding annotations) without providing any additional paramters (using the _--genome_ option).
 However any used resource (regions indexed BED, SNPs, gene annotations and expression levels, and genome) can be provided by the user instead.
 See help and documentations for details.

 ## Outputs and Output Directories